AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Transit Approval per BGP Connection** expands the existing Aviatrix Transit Gateway based Transit Approval feature to apply it to each on-prem BGP connection for fine grain control of network CIDRs admitted to the cloud network.

-- **Private Transit Gateway Peering without Insane Mode** expands the existing Insane Mode Transit Gateway Peering Over Private Network to apply it to single IPSec tunnel.
+- **Private Transit Gateway Peering with Single-Tunnel Mode** expands the existing Insane Mode Transit Gateway Peering Over Private Network to apply it to single IPSec tunnel.
 One use case is for low speed encryption between cloud networks.

 - **Transit to External Device Using IKEv2** provides an option to run IKEv2 with the on-prem site.